openmind-consortium/Analysis-rcs-data/README.md

 ### Data imported into Matlab

 - **RawDataTD.json** --> timeDomainData:
-  - key0: Channel 0 on the first INS bore (assuming no bridging); contains numerical data in millivolts
+  - key0: Channel 0; contains numerical data in millivolts
-  - key1: Channel 1 on the first INS bore (assuming no bridging); contains numerical data in millivolts
+  - key1: Channel 1; contains numerical data in millivolts
-  - key2: Channel 2 on the first INS bore (assuming no bridging); contains numerical data in millivolts
+  - key2: Channel 2; contains numerical data in millivolts
-  - key3: Channel 3 on the first INS bore (assuming no bridging); contains numerical data in millivolts
+  - key3: Channel 3; contains numerical data in millivolts
   - systemTick: 16-bit INS clock timer that rolls over every 2^16 values.
 Highest resolution is 100 microseconds.
 One value per packet, corresponding to last sample in the packet.
 [See section below on timestamp and systemTick](https://github.com/openmind-consortium/Analysis-rcs-data/tree/DocumentationUpdate#systemtick-and-timestamp)
   - timestamp: INS clock driven timer that does not roll over.
 Highest resolution is 1 second.
 Total elaped time since March 1, 2000 at midnight.
 One value per packet, corresponding to last sample in the packet.
 [See section below on timestamp and systemTick](https://github.com/openmind-consortium/Analysis-rcs-data/tree/DocumentationUpdate#systemtick-and-timestamp)
   - samplerate: Fs in Hz; only written in rows corresponding to last sample of each packet.